Rheumatology Physician Salary 2026

 • Best for: Supplementing income while maintaining a traditional outpatient practice

-• 2 clinic days per month
+• 2 clinic days per month, 24 clinic days per year

 • 8 hours per day